This post was originally published on July 8, 2012 but was updated on October 27, 2018

 In this post, I'm going to take you through the steps of setting up JSCAPE MFT Gateway to establish load balancing across two FTP servers.
 Load balanced FTP servers can help you achieve high availability for mission critical file transfer services.
 We're going to start by creating a new FTP cluster consisting of two FTP servers.
 Once that FTP cluster is ready, we'll then make it accessible to clients by creating an FTP reverse proxy service that will forward client requests to that cluster.

 Before you configure your JSCAPE MFT Gateway, make sure you already have the following in place:

 1. Two (2) redundant JSCAPE MFT Server instances with FTP services enabled.

-By "redundant" we mean that these two servers should have the same configurations, i.e. same groups, same users, same services, etc. The easiest way to ensure that your servers will have the same settings is to configure the failover settings of your primary server.
-That would be JSCAPE MFT Server 1 in the network configuration shown below.
+By "redundant" we mean that these two servers should have the same configurations, i.e. same groups, same users, same services, etc. The easiest way to ensure that your MFT Servers will have the same settings is to have them use an external RDBMS like MySQL, PosgreSQL, Oracle, or MS SQL Server as a shared global datastore.